-Learn about the side effects of methadone.
-If you need help battling the disease of addiction, contact BrightView treatment centers today.
-1-833-510-HELP.
-BrightView Health believes in combating the disease of addiction using a comprehensive approach that includes medication assisted treatment, can help someone on their path to recovery.
-Treatment programs at our facilities involve outpatient treatment that includes both individual and group mental health counseling, along with medications such as Vivitrol and Suboxone that are effective in the treatment of opioid drug addiction.
+At BrightView, we believe in combating the disease of addiction using a comprehensive approach that includes medication assisted treatment, can help someone on their path to recovery.
+Treatment programs at our clinics involve outpatient treatment that includes both individual and group mental health counseling along with medications such as Vivitrol, Suboxone, and methadone.

 Can Methadone Treat Withdrawal Symptoms?